ncatlab/nlab-content/pages/0/1/5/7/7510/content.md

 $$\mathrm{congform}(e_A, e_B):\left(\prod_{x:A} B(x)\right) \simeq \left(\prod_{x:A} B(x)\right)$$
 \end{theorem}

-Since [[dependent function types]] are negative types, we first present the typal computation rule for the elimination rule of dependent function types
+Since [[dependent function types]] are negative types, we first present the typal congruence rule for the elimination rule of dependent function types

 \begin{theorem}
 Given a type $A$ and a type family $x:A \vdash B(x)$, dependent functions $f:\prod_{x:A} B(x)$ and $g:\prod_{x:A} B(x)$ and an identification $p:f =_{\prod_{x:A} B(x)} g$ there are families of identifications $x:A \vdash \mathrm{compelim}(f, g, p)(x):f(x) =_{B(x)} g(x)$.